shredthaGNAR/list-of-my-starred-repos/README.md

 * [gphoto/libgphoto2](https://github.com/gphoto/libgphoto2): The libgphoto2 camera access and control library.
 * [spikecodes/libreddit](https://github.com/spikecodes/libreddit): Private front-end for Reddit
 * [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action): None
+* [linearmouse/linearmouse](https://github.com/linearmouse/linearmouse): LinearMouse is a free and open-source utility for macOS which aims to improve the experience and functionality of third-party mice.
 * [eight04/linkify-plus-plus](https://github.com/eight04/linkify-plus-plus): A userscript/extension which can linkify almost everything.
 Based on Linkify Plus.
 * [eight04/linkify-plus-plus-core](https://github.com/eight04/linkify-plus-plus-core): A JavaScript library for linkification stuff.
 Used by linkify-plus-plus.
 * [tetsuharuohzeki/linkplaces](https://github.com/tetsuharuohzeki/linkplaces): This is a add-on for Mozilla Firefox.
 This provides Sidebar to display "Unsorted Bookmarks" folder in Places, as "Temporary Links".